Colson Smith: Life and career

 He is a supporter of Leeds United Football Club.

 In 2024, Smith featured in the first four episodes of the spin off series I'm a Celebrity: Unpacked, following his fellow Corrie star Alan Halsall featuring in the main show.

 In January 2025, Smith announced that he had been axed from Coronation Street after 14 years, with his final scenes airing on 23 May 2025.

+After being a cover presenter for BBC Local Radio in Yorkshire on BBC Radio Leeds, BBC Radio Sheffield and BBC Radio York, Smith became the presenter of the Saturday mid-morning show across the three stations in September 2025.